awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 + [release\-hosts](https://docs.aws.amazon.com/cli/latest/reference/ec2/release-hosts.html) \(AWS CLI\)

   ```
-  aws ec2 release-hosts --host-ids host_id
+  aws ec2 release-hosts --host-ids h-012a3456b7890cdef
   ```
 + [Remove\-EC2Hosts](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Host.html) \(AWS Tools for Windows PowerShell\)

   ```
-  PS C:\> Remove-EC2Hosts -HostId host_id
+  PS C:\> Remove-EC2Hosts -HostId h-012a3456b7890cdef
   ```

-After you release a Dedicated Host, you cannot reuse the same host or host ID again, and you are no longer charged On\-Demand billing rates for it\.
+After you release a Dedicated Host, you can't reuse the same host or host ID again, and you are no longer charged On\-Demand billing rates for it\.
 The Dedicated Host's state is changed to `released`, and you are not able to launch any instances onto that host\.

 **Note**
 If you have recently released Dedicated Hosts, it may take some time for them to stop counting towards your limit\.
 During this time, you may experience `LimitExceeded` errors when trying to allocate new Dedicated Hosts\.
 If this is the case, try allocating new hosts again after a few minutes\.